JetsonHacksNano/installLibrealsense/README.md

 <h4>April 30, 2019</h4>
 <h4>installLibrealsense.sh</h4>

+* Switch CLI argument to build_with_cuda ; Build with CUDA takes a lot more time because CMake needs to be rebuilt.
+Default is to build without CUDA support

-* Add CLI argument build_no_cuda ; script defaults to build with CUDA.
-Saves considerable amount of compilation because CMake does not need to be built from source.
+* <em>previous commit</em> Add CLI argument build_no_cuda ; script defaults to build with CUDA.

 * D435i is not recognized by RealSense applications, but shows up in Cheese webcam viewer.